Ryan-Romig/Stalker2_Disable_Shader_Compilation/README.md

 GUI created using C# with WPF to toggle shader compilation in the S.T.A.L.K.E.R 2 - Heart of Chornobyl video game

-Application will detect if you installed the game with Steam or with Xbox game pass and write a Engine.ini file to the `%LOCALAPPDATA%\Stalker2\Saved\Config\Windows` directory with the text
+Application will detect if you installed the game with Steam or with Xbox game pass and write `[SystemSettings] r.PSOWarmup.WarmupMaterials=0` to a file to the `%LOCALAPPDATA%\Stalker2\Saved\Config\Windows` directory with the filename `Engine.ini`.
-[SystemSettings]
-r.PSOWarmup.WarmupMaterials=0

 this will disable the shader compilation when you start the game. changing the 0 to a 1 or deleting the Engine.ini file will re-enable the shader compilation.